CFI 2015 News and Events

 _________________________________________________________________________________

-The University of Minnesota Medical School has received a 5 year National Research Service Award Research Training Grant (T35) grant from the National Institutes of Health (NIH) to support the Medical Student Summer Research program.
-Read more...
+The University of Minnesota Medical School has been awarded a five-year National Research Service Award (T35) Research Training Grant from the National Institutes of Health (NIH).
+This funding supports the Medical Student Summer Research Program, providing opportunities for students to engage in hands-on biomedical research.
+Read more about the program

 _________________________________________________________________________________